gelform/kanban-ninja-forms/readme.txt

-Create tasks on your Kanban board using Ninja Forms forms.
+Create tasks on your Kanban board using Ninja Forms forms by linking form fields to Kanban card attributes.
+When a user enters data into your form and clicks "Submit", a card will be created automatically with all the relevant information.

 == Description ==